-- 6.5 In addition to the SWT study, the Waveney Heritage Impact Assessment of the Bell Farm allocation and other earlier planning applications identified both views across the landscape and impact of prospective roads that were of importance to the setting and context of the heritage assets of the area, i.e. the view towards St Peters Church Carlton Colville from the west and the line of sight views between Gisleham Church and the Scheduled Monument in the area of Bell Farm.

-- 6.6 When we consulted with the local community through our survey and subsequent discussions, certain key themes came out.
+- 6.5 When we consulted with the local community through our survey and subsequent discussions, certain key themes came out.
 The community wanted new developments to:

 - protect existing habitats

 - create new wildlife habitats

 - reduce existing flood risk

 - minimise impact of new developments: light, noise, traffic and visually

 - encourage use of green energy

-Local Plan allocations
+Waveney (East Suffolk) Local Plan allocations

-6.7 Analysis of the Bell Farm site has identified that it provides many opportunities to utilise the existing landscape in order to create a sympathetic, character-led development.
-For example, introducing a country park in the west of the Bell Farm site allocation would provide protection for the heritage aspects plus an opportunity for enhancing the environment through hedge planting, managed wetland/meadow and further planting of appropriate trees and plants.
-It will also allow an existing water run-off pattern to be preserved, retaining the scheduled monument's seasonal wet characteristic (how the Country Park might be developed is included within our 'Community' Section and covered by Policy CC8).
-Additional green areas can be introduced to act as flood mitigation where the flood risk is high.
-There is an opportunity to link these green spaces to the country park to form a network.
-This can be enhanced by retaining the existing hedgerows which can connect with the green space via foot and cycle paths.
+Analysis of the Bell Farm site has identified that it provides many opportunities to utilise the existing landscape in order to create a sympathetic, character-led development.
+For example, introducing a country park in the west of the Bell Farm site allocation could provide protection for the heritage aspects plus an opportunity for enhancing the environment through hedge planting, managed wetland/meadow and further planting of appropriate trees and plants.
+Such an approach might also present an opportunity for the existing water run-off pattern to be preserved, retaining the scheduled monument's seasonal wet characteristic.
+Additional green areas might be introduced to act as flood mitigation where the flood risk is high.
+In this respect there might be an opportunity to link these green spaces to the country park to form a network.
+This might then be enhanced by retaining the existing hedgerows, providing a possible opportunity for them to connect with the green space via foot and cycle paths.